PRISM: Parallel Residual Iterative Sequence Model: Conclusion

 \section{Conclusion}

-In this work, we identify the \textbf{"One-Shot Bottleneck"} as the primary limitation of efficient sequence models.
-We argue that standard linear updates, while efficient, lack the optimization depth required to capture complex semantic dependencies.
-To bridge this gap without incurring quadratic costs or serial latencies, the state update mechanism must evolve from simple geometric projections to \textbf{Amortized Residual Optimization}.
-We introduce \textbf{PRISM}, a framework that resolves the tension between high-fidelity optimization and hardware efficiency.
-By employing a strategy of \textbf{Write-Forget Decoupling}, we maintain a stable linear decay while allocating computational capacity to a rank-$L$, non-linear injection operator.
-Crucially, we bypass the serial dependency of iterative solvers via \textbf{Input-Anchored Loop Unrolling}: utilizing a ShortConv Proxy to anchor the initial residual and a learned predictor to estimate the multi-step refinement trajectory.
-This innovation allows us to "collapse" a complex, non-linear optimization loop into a single, fused parallel operator.
-Our theoretical analysis proves that this unrolled design yields a hypothesis space strictly richer than standard linear attention, unlocking \textbf{Rank Accumulation} within a linear recurrence.
-Empirically, PRISM validates this design philosophy: it matches the modeling fidelity of explicit serial solvers while achieving \textbf{174x higher throughput}.
-These results suggest that \textbf{distilling} iterative optimization trajectories into amortized, input-anchored operators is a robust pathway for scaling efficient foundation models.
+In this work, we identify the \textbf{Rank-1 Bottleneck} as the primary expressivity limitation of efficient sequence models: standard linear updates, while parallel, lack the optimization depth required to capture complex dependencies.
+We introduce \textbf{PRISM}, a framework that resolves this tension by achieving Rank-$L$ state updates while preserving parallel scan compatibility.
+Through \textbf{Write-Forget Decoupling}, we maintain stable linear decay while allocating capacity to a non-linear, Rank-$L$ injection operator. \textbf{Input-Anchored Loop Unrolling} bypasses the serial dependency of iterative solvers, collapsing a non-linear optimization loop into a single fused parallel operator.
+Our analysis proves that this design yields \textbf{Rank Accumulation} within a linear recurrence, expanding the hypothesis space beyond one-shot updates while maintaining the associative structure required for hardware-efficient prefix scans.
+Empirically, PRISM matches the fidelity of explicit serial solvers and narrows the gap with full-attention Transformers, while achieving \textbf{174$\times$} higher throughput than TTT, validating amortized optimization as a practical pathway beyond the Rank-1 barrier.